Ruth McColl

-Ruth Stephanie McColl (born 1950) is a judge of the Court of Appeal of the Supreme Court of New South Wales, the highest court in the State of New South Wales, Australia, which forms part of the Australian court hierarchy.
+Ruth Stephanie McColl (born 1950) was a judge of the Court of Appeal of the Supreme Court of New South Wales, the highest court in the State of New South Wales, Australia, which forms part of the Australian court hierarchy.

 Education

 McColl studied at Willoughby Girls' High School.
 She graduated with a Bachelor of Arts and Bachelor of Laws from the University of Sydney in 1975.

 Career

 McColl worked as a solicitor in the NSW Crown Solicitor's Office from 1976 to 1980.